alexamies/buddhist-dictionary/README.md

 NTI Buddhist Text Reader

 A text reader, including dictionary and tools, for analyzing and managing Buddhist texts in Chinese and Sanskrit.

-This is a non-profit, open source project for use in reading and analyzing Chinese and Sanskrit Buddhist texts.
+This is a non-profit, open source project.

 Goals: